itsnayabsd/website/_drafts/getting-started-c.md

 sudo apt install vim build-essential
 ```
 `Vim` is a terminal based editor. `build-essential` package consists of `gcc`, `g++`, `make` utility and Gnu C library.
-### Install code completion plugin
-There are many code completion plugins available for Vim editor.
-[YouCompleteMe](/linux-tools/you-complete-me-vim-plugin.html) is one of best code completion engines for Vim.
-Please follow the steps mentioned [here](/linux-tools/you-complete-me-vim-plugin.html).

 ## Compiling and executing **Hello World!** program
 Run the following command in the terminal to open the file `helloWorld.c` with vim editor.